 Subsequent years had a much better male-female ratio and also gave a first nudge along the career path to now-familiar names such as Kirsty Carter and Emma Thomas (Apfel), Chris Bovill and John Allison, David Pearson, Alice Tonge, Saam Farahmand and Neil Blomkamp.

-Our last Creative Futures scheme ran in 2008, with Kate Moross and Roel Wouters among the nominees.
+Our last Creative Futures scheme ran in 2008, with Aries Moross and Roel Wouters among the nominees.
 For 18 years it provided a platform for young talent via a special issue of the magazine and an exhibition – for two years we even put our Creative Futures in the windows of Selfridges thanks to their sponsorship.

 We still support young talent today, of course, through schemes such as New Talent, Talentspotting and our extensive graduate coverage.
 But it’s still great to meet some senior designer or creative today who will still remember fondly that “Oh yes, I was a Creative Future once!”